lfi-project/.github/profile/README.md

 - Performance: LFI aims for minimal overhead vs. unsandboxed code.
 - Security: The LFI runtime and compiler elements aim to be simple and verifiable when possible.
-- Usability: LFI aims to make it easy as possible to used retrofit sandboxing, i.e., to migrate from unsandboxed to sandboxed libraries with minimal effort.
+- Usability: LFI aims to make it as easy as possible to retrofit sandboxing, i.e., to migrate from unsandboxed to sandboxed libraries with minimal effort.

 Non-goals include a stable binary format and platform independence.
 We will use